megan-henry0/SQL/README.md

 # SQL

-This repository includes projects and challenges from online coursework through Khan Academy.
+This repository includes projects and challenges from online coursework including Khan Academy, Treehouse, and SQLBolt.